raydac/mi-stack/README.md

 __1.0.2 (21-jul-2024)__

-- added MiStackFlat for combination of several stacks in single chain
+- added MiStackFlat to combine several stacks as a single chain

 __1.0.1 (26-apr-2023)__
  - improved bounded generic in MiStackItem